Rookout/docs/docs/jvm-setup.md

 To load source information from a jar file, you need to add the following attributes to the JAR manifest:

-`Rookout-Repository`: repository URL
+`Rookout-Repository`: Repository URL
-`Rookout-Commit`: commit identifier
+`Rookout-Revision`: Revision identifier

 ## Dependencies